-Blueprint's purpose is to create a coordinated vision and implementation strategy for Downtown, inventorying and building on past plans.
+The purpose of Blueprint Downtown is to create a coordinated vision and implementation strategy for downtown, creating an inventory and building on past plans.
 As discussed above, many other plans have been adopted as addendums to the Comprehensive Plan.
 Additionally, other plans have been adopted by resolution.
-These plans are not officially a component of the Comprehensive Plan, but they do represent official Borough policies.
+These plans are not officially a component of the Comprehensive Plan, but they do represent official borough policies.
 Many of the stated goals and policies of those plans also inform or guide Blueprint Downtown.
-As with the Comprehensive Plan and addendum plans, relevant polices are acknowledged throughout this plan. (add graphic)
+As with the Comprehensive Plan and addendum plans, relevant policies are acknowledged throughout this plan.
+Recommendations are presented in a table at the end of each chapter.
+These recommendations are linked to existing plans and policies in Chapter 2, Implementation.